Issues and advocacy

 Access to library materials should not be restricted for any reason.
 Unfortunately, children and teens suffer when policies are put in place that hinder their access to all types of information.
 Several sections of the ALA Web site pertain to access and intellectual freedom and revolve around The Library Bill of Rights.
 Sections of importance to children and those who serve them are:

-Free Access to Libraries for Minors
+Access to Library Resources and Services for Minors

 Access for Children and Young Adults to Nonprint Materials: An Interpretation of the Library Bill of Rights (Adopted by ALA Council, 1989/Amended, 2004)